 The Rise of a Performing Arts Center

+By the ’70s, the majesty had faded and the venue was derelict.
 As prime-time television shows like Your Show of Shows, Bonanza, Gunsmoke, Disney's Wonderful World of Color, and The Ed Sullivan Show captured the allegiance of America's families—urban, suburban, and rural—the days of the enormous downtown movie theaters grew increasingly short.
 "Multiplex" cinemas—each housing two, three, and even five small theaters under one roof—sprouted in suburbs throughout the country.
 Many larger theaters similar to the Flynn, no longer able to function economically, fell victim to conversion and demolition.
 But thanks to a visionary group of Burlington community leaders, spurred by the region's leading musical theater company, the Flynn was saved from that fate.

 After operating for more than 40 years under the aegis of the Maine and New Hampshire Theatres Corporation, the Flynn Theatre was sold to Raydon Cody in 1972.
 Seven months later, the theater changed hands again when it was acquired by Merrill Jarvis of the Merrill Theater Corporation, a longtime Vermont company that operates the Roxy and Ethan Allen cinema complexes in Burlington to this day.
 When Jarvis took over the Flynn, he found the original curtains and "fly" system for set changes still in place after many years of disuse.
 Recognizing the Flynn's potential for live performance, Jarvis replaced the large, fixed movie screen with a moveable one, renewing the theater's capability for presenting live theater and music.
 Less than two years after Jarvis took over the Flynn, live performance returned to the theater for the first time in many years.